2021 is here! Believe it or not, we’re entering a new year, and for many brands, 2021 is all about video.

 Why aren’t some people using video?

-Hopefully, these 67 video marketing statistics for 2020 have convinced you that it’s important to include video in your content marketing plan.
-If so, fill out the form below to schedule a free consultation call with us!
-We’ll discuss your goals to come up with a video concept that works for your audience—and your budget.
+Hopefully, these 67 video marketing statistics for 2021 have convinced you that it’s important to include video in your content marketing plan.
+If so, click below to schedule a free consultation call with us!
+We’ll discuss your goals to come up with a video strategy that works for your audience, your goals, and your budget.